Light Clients for Lazy Blockchains

-\textbf{Construction overview.} Consider a light client connected to two full nodes, Charlie and Eve.
+Consider a light client connected to two full nodes, Charlie and Eve.
 Charlie is honest and Eve is adversarial.
-The light client begins by downloading the \emph{canonical} header chain, each header containing the Merkle root of the transactions (valid and invalid) in its block.
-It wonders what its current account balance is.
-It asks this question to both full nodes.
-If both of them return the same answer, it rests assured that the balance reported is accurate.
-If they disagree, it must figure out who is truthful.
-Since Charlie and Eve are full nodes, they each have a copy of the current dirty ledger, and can already determine the correct balance.
+The client begins by downloading the \emph{canonical} (confirmed) header chain, each header containing the Merkle root of the transactions (valid and invalid) in its block.
+To find out its account balance, the client queries the full nodes.
+If both of them return the same answer, it rests assured that the balance reported is accurate, implying that the protocol terminates quickly in the optimistic case.
+Otherwise, it must identify the truthful party.

-To help convince the light client, Charlie takes the dirty ledger of transactions and augments it with some extra information: Together with every transaction, he includes a commitment to the state of the world after the particular transaction has been applied to the previous state.
+To help convince the light client, Charlie augments his dirty ledger with some extra information: Together with every transaction, he includes a state commitment after the particular transaction has been applied to the previous state.
 If a transaction is invalid, he does not update the state.
 He organizes this \emph{augmented dirty ledger} into a binary Merkle tree, the \emph{dirty tree}.
-Each leaf of this tree contains a transaction and its respective state commitment.
-All honest full nodes following this process will construct the same dirty tree and will hold the same dirty tree root.
-If the light client somehow learns the \emph{correct} dirty tree root, then it can deduce its balance.
-To do so, it downloads a Merkle inclusion proof of the last leaf within this dirty tree.
-Within the last leaf lies the latest commitment to the state of the world, which, in turn, is another Merkle tree root.
-The light client downloads another Merkle tree proof that attests to its balance within this latest state commitment.
+All honest full nodes following this process will construct the same dirty tree and hold the same, correct dirty tree root (assuming they claim the same number of leaves that is a power of two).
+If the client somehow learns the \emph{correct} dirty tree root, then it can be convinced of its balance with a Merkle proof.
+Thus, it suffices for the client to discover the correct root.
+(In practice, the dirty tree can be organized on the granularity of blocks rather than transactions; \cf Section~\ref{sec:state-transition}.)